brave/brave-wallet-docs/docs/ethereum/overview.md

 # Overview

-Brave injects a `windows.ethereum` provider object on secure sites [in these cases](/provider-availability).
+Brave injects a `window.ethereum` provider object on secure sites [in these cases](/provider-availability).

 This object is defined by [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193).